shubhanginaik/dynamic-forms/README.md

 ## Create inputFiels State
 ## map and add values to the input fields
 ## add 'Add more' button and function
+## Add onSubmit event for form and add Submit button and 'onclick' evnt by calling submit function.